 Revalidation is a process to help you record what you have done to keep your knowledge and skills up to date, and reflect on how you have put this into practice throughout the past registration year.

-- four CPD records
+- four CPD records (two of which must be planned events)

 - one peer discussion record